 As with ginseng, the root of Polygonum takes on an amazing human form after 2 to 3 years of cultivation.
 In traditional Chinese medicine, it is the subject of a very special preparation: the fresh tubers are sliced and then cooked in a black bean soup before being dried.

 This preparation, both medicinal and food, is indicated to strengthen the kidneys, revitalize the hair and effectively fight against alopecia.
-The leaves of Polygonum also seem to have a tonic and anti-aging action.
+The leaves of Polygonum also seem to have an anti-aging action.

 Side Effects Of The Herb